SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 - Programming languages:

-   - Benchmarck existing tools and select the most relevant ones
+   - Benchmark existing tools and select the most relevant ones
    - Run language identification analysis at scale on Software Heritage contents
    - Store and index the results in a unified data model